pn11/root-tools/README.md

 ##Programs
 ###hchain
-Make TChain of TTree in multiple ROOT files.
+Make TChain of TTree in multiple ROOT files just like `hadd`.

 ```
 ./hchain treename out.root in1.root in2.root...